walterhiggins/WMPJS/README.md

 There are no rules about what keys you can add or remove from a Javascript object because Javascript does not enforce strict rules about such things.
 Javascript is a *dynamically typed* language which means you can create new objects on the fly and add and remove keys from them and change the key's value types while your program is running.

 #### Two kinds of Objects
 When programming plugins using ScriptCraft, we have 2 different types of objects available to us.
-ScriptCraft uses Javascript - a special version of Javascript which is available from within any Java program.
+ScriptCraft uses a special version of Javascript which is available from within any Java program.
 That means that from within our Javascript plugins we can not only use Javascript objects but can also access and use all of the *Java* objects available via the *Bukkit* API.
 Unlike Javascript, Java *does* have strict rules about what you can and cannot do with Java objects.
-Java is said to by *strictly typed* because it does not let you add and remove keys from Java Objects and enforces strict rules about types.
+Java is *strictly typed* - it does not let you add or remove properties from Java Objects, and it enforces strict rules about types and variables.
 For example, the *self* object which we've used for some command-prompt examples in this book is a *Java* object so while we can access the object's keys like this:

     /js self.flying
     > false